arthurbrenno/intellibricks/docs/quickstart.rst

 .. code-block:: python

-   synapse = Synapse.of(AIModel.GEMINI_PRO) # Or "google/genai/gemini-pro-experimental"
+   synapse = Synapse.of("openai/api/gpt-4o") # Or "google/genai/gemini-pro-experimental"

    # Ensure you have set up your GOOGLE_API_KEY environment variable.
    # If you face issues, refer to the Synapse documentation for configuration details.